scottyeager/info_foundation/src/token/how_to_buy/tft_mazraa.md

 # Buy TFT From a Farmer: Mazraa

+There are three ways to purchase TFT directly from Mazraa.

+1. Wire Transfer
+2. Credit Card

+If you'd like to make a wire transfer, please get in touch with us directly via [our website](https://mazraa.io) and we will facilitate the process for you!

-Mazraa has made it possible to buy TFT fast and easy with your credit card through a partnership with Trainscoin.
+If you'd like to pay via credit card, Mazraa has made it possible to buy TFT fast and easily through a partnership with Trainscoin.

-Follow the 6 steps listed below to buy TFT directly from a farmer.
+Follow the six steps listed below to buy TFT directly from a farmer.

 For buying TFT you will need:
 - Your passport/ID-card
-- Proof of address (Utility bill, bank statement, etc,..)
+- Proof of address (Utility bill, bank statement, etc,...)
 - A credit card

 **Step 1: Visit the Mazraa Trainscoin Link:**